toverainc/willow/README.md

 ### On device command/speech recognition
 We use a recent version of the ESP-SR framework that supports their [Multinet 6 model](https://docs.espressif.com/projects/esp-sr/en/latest/esp32s3/speech_command_recognition/README.html).
 This model provides support for 200 user specified speech commands processed on device (without an inference server).
 We will be working on supporting completely on device speech command recognition in the future.

+### No CUDA
+The air-infer-api inference server will run CPU only but the performance is not comparable to heavily optimized implementations like [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+For an Alexa/Echo competitive voice interface we currently believe that our implementation with CUDA is the best approach.
+However, we also understand that isn't practical for many users.
+Between on device Multinet and further development on CPU-only Whisper implementations we will get there.

+### TTS Output
+Given the capabilities of Whisper speech commands like "What is the weather in Sofia, Bulgaria?" are certainly possible.
+AIA (air-infer-api) has a text to speech engine and Home Assistant has a variety of options as well.
+In the event the final response to a given command results in audio output we can play that via the speakers in the ESP BOX.

 ### LCD, Touchscreen, and UI
 The ESP BOX has a multi-point capacitive touchscreen and support for many GUI elements.
 More to come here!